umd-lhcb/plot_scripts/README.md

 ## Inner workings and `NamedFunc`

-When this project is compile, [src/core/generate_baby.cxx](https://github.com/umd-lhcb/plot_scripts/blob/master/src/core/generate_baby.cxx) is compiled and executed first.
+When this project is compiled, [src/core/generate_baby.cxx](https://github.com/umd-lhcb/plot_scripts/blob/master/src/core/generate_baby.cxx) is compiled and executed first.
 This script reads all the tree structures from [txt/variables](https://github.com/umd-lhcb/plot_scripts/tree/master/txt/variables) and produces `c++` classes named `Baby_<filename>` with functions calling each branch of each tree.
 This is done in an efficient way so that **only branches needed for that event are loaded from disk**.
 Even if a branch is used multiple times it is only read from disk once.

 **`PlotMaker` loops over each ntuple file just once**, even if that file is used in multiple processes and multiple plots, so it is reasonable efficient.
 However, something may be wrong with the implemenation because time does increase with the number of plots faster than one would expect from CPU limitations.
 Perhaps `NamedFunc` are memory inefficient.